 Shivangi Prasad, (Advocate – High Court, Legal Consultant, External Member)

 Shivangi Prasad holds a B.L.S.LL.B.
 Degree from the prestigious Government Law College, Mumbai.
 She is an advocate, specialising in corporate laws and laws related to women and child rights, including the law on sexual harassment of women at workplace.
 She provides her expert legal advice on these laws and several organisations are supported by her presence as an external member of their Internal Committee (IC).
 In 2015, she co-authored a book titled ‘Handbook on the law of Sexual Harassment,’ which was published and marketed by Thomson Reuters.
 The key objective was to provide a legal commentary for legal practitioners & practical handbooks for company managers in human resource, administration and compliance functions, directors, and IC members.
 The book is also available online on Amazon and Big Book Shop.

 Sana Hakim (Advocate – High Court, Litigation Expert, External Member)

 Sana Hakim holds an LL.B.
-Degree from the prestigious Government Law College, Mumbai and a Masters of Law Degree from the Mumbai University.
-She specialises in family and criminal laws especially laws related to crime against women such as sexual harassment, domestic violence etc. She has several years of experience in practising in the Bombay High Court, Sessions Court, Family Court and various Magistrate Courts around Mumbai and Thane.
-She has conducted several talks & lectures on sexual harassment, played an active role in conducting inquiry in various cases and facilitated filing of criminal complaints, F.I.R (if required) and briefing and counselling on legal consequences of filing false complaints and prevention thereof.
+Degree from the prestigious Government Law College, Mumbai, and a Masters of Law Degree from the Mumbai University.
+She specialises in family and criminal laws especially laws related to crime against women such as sexual harassment, domestic violence, etc. She has several years of experience in practising in the Bombay High Court, Sessions Court, Family Court and various Magistrate Courts around Mumbai and Thane.
+She has conducted several talks & lectures on sexual harassment, played an active role in conducting an inquiry in various cases, and facilitated filing of criminal complaints, F.I.R (if required), and briefing and counseling on legal consequences of filing false complaints and prevention thereof.
 She is also visiting faculty in a Government aided Law College since 4 years and teaches the degree as well as Diploma courses.